cozy/cozy-stack/doc/architecture.md

 - in a directory of a local file system (easier for self-hosted users)
 - Swift from Open Stack (convenient for massive hosting)

+The range of operations possible with this endpoint goes from simple ones, like uploading a file, to more complex ones, like renaming a folder.

 ### Jobs `/jobs`